DamianCur/LHA_LIBLARY/README.md

 ## Description

-This application allows you to manage Liblary.
+This application allows you to manage Library.
 Adding new books, adding description to tham like author etc., borrow status, create users penalties.